EarthScope/rover/docs/commands.md

     rover list-summary [N_S_L_C_Q]* [begin=...] [end=...]

-List a summary of entries for a ROVER repository, defined by the data-dir configuration parameter, that match given constraints.
+List a summary of entries for a ROVER repository, defined by the data-dir configuration option, that match given constraints.
 List summary is faster than `rover list-index` but gives less detail.
 For more information, run "rover %s" with no arguments.

-##### Significant Parameters
+##### Significant Options

 |  Name               | Default              | Description                    |
 | ------------------- | -------------------- | ------------------------------ |